top of page

 I have a PhD from the Weizmann Institute of Science, where I worked with Prof. Yohai Kaspi on the seasonal cycle of midlatitude storm tracks and the "Midwinter Suppression" of transient eddies in the North Pacific using idealised GCMs.

-Since 2024, I am also affiliated with the University of Lausanne (UNIL), Switzerland, as a postdoc in the Atmospheric Process group.
+I worked as a postdoctoral researcher as part the EU Horizon2020 research Project "Blue-Action" for understanding the impact of the Arctic of European weather and climate.
+In 2024, I was also affiliated with the University of Lausanne (UNIL), Switzerland, as a postdoc in the Atmospheric Process group.

 - Weather and Climate Dynamics (Spring, 2023, 2024)